Home Visa / Immigration How to apply for a second year visa in Australia

 Calculating the hours and days

-Be aware that immigration is not very specific about the existence of a strict formula to calculate the days.
-However, according to the examples given on the immigration website, the lower limit for a full-time job is around 30 hours.
+Be aware that the Australian immigration is not very specific about the existence of a strict formula to calculate the days.
+However, according to the examples given on the immigration website, the lower limit for a full-time job is around 30 hours (depending on the industry).
 So if you work more than 30 hours per week, there will be some flexibility.

 On the other hand, be aware that if you work 12 hours a day, this will be counted as one working day and not two.